KingImereda/Live-Crypto-Report-And-Market-Sentiments/README.md

 - Click "create"

 ## Data Ingestion
-In the data ingestion stage, we will be creating two different Data Factory to extracting  two separate set of data from different sources using different APIs,  The data are
+In the data ingestion stage, you will be creating two different Data Factory to extracting  two sets of data from different sources using different APIs,  The data are
-1.Daily statistics of to top crypto currencies and
+1.Daily statistics of top crypto currencies and
 2. Latest News and opinions on crypto currencies.

 #### Data Ingestion For Crypto Data